 I’m afraid if you don’t qualify, we will be unable to offer any support through the food vouchers scheme.
 However, if you are struggling and feel you need some support, please contact our COVID-19 resident's helpline on 023 8083 4800.
 This is open Monday to Friday, 8.30am to 5pm for practical support and information, or, you can fill in the online form.
 If you live outside of Southampton, you can contact Hantshelp4vulnerable on 0333 370 4000.

-These will be allocated by schools, in the same way as the Christmas holidays.
+These will be allocated by schools.
 We will be aiming for this to be made available the week before the end of term.